PoliticalGraveyard.com

 Ely, Caryl See W. Caryl Ely

-Ely, Charles K. — of New Jersey.
-Prohibition candidate for U.S. Representative from New Jersey 5th District, 1942, 1944.
+Ely, Charles K. — of Dover, Morris County, N.J.
+Prohibition candidate for U.S. Representative from New Jersey 5th District, 1942, 1944; candidate for Presidential Elector for New Jersey.
 Presumed deceased.
 Burial location unknown.

 Ely, D. A. — of Larned, Pawnee County, Kan.
 Democrat.
 Delegate to Democratic National Convention from Kansas, 1912.
 Burial location unknown.